genesiscommunitysuccess/docs/docs/platform-reference/external-systems/streamer-client.md

 streamerClient(clientName = "{name}") { ... }
 ```

-Furthermore, you can define a selective streamer client, this will allow `onMessage` blocks to only request specific messages, for example, we could handle VDX quotes one way and MSFT quotes another.
-For an entity streamer client the syntax is:
+You can also define a selective streamer client.
+In the `onMessage` block, you can set the streamer to request only specific messages.
+This enables you to handle VDX quotes one way and MSFT quotes another, for example.
+For an entity streamer client, the syntax is:

 ```kotlin
 streamerClient(clientName = "CLIENT", selectOn = QUOTES.SYMBOL) {